darahayes/oc-mobile-up/Readme.md

 ## Troubleshooting

-### Docker version on mac
+### Docker version on Mac OS

-`oc cluster up` command require specific version of docker that is not compatible with latest docker available on mac Mac users can get Docker 17 version from here: https://gist.github.com/franklinyu/5e0bb9d6c0d873f33c78415dd2ea4138
+`oc cluster up` command requires a specific version of docker that is not compatible with latest Docker available on Mac OS.
+Mac Os users can get Docker 17 version from here: https://gist.github.com/franklinyu/5e0bb9d6c0d873f33c78415dd2ea4138